Charon Asetoyer: Biography

 Asetoyer relocated to Sioux Falls, South Dakota in 1977, and she enrolled in the University of South Dakota, where she matriculated from in 1981 with a bachelor's degree in criminal justice.
 1981 was a monumental year for Charon, alongside college graduation, she married Yankton Sioux tribe member Clarence Rockboy, and migrated again, this time to Brattleboro, Vermont.
 While in the American Northeast, Asetoyer significantly expanded her education and her family.
 First, she gave birth to her first child, a boy named Chaska (American version is Charles).
 After Chaska's birth, the couple also adopted Clarence's abandoned nephew, Reynold James Brugier.
 Alongside maintaining a growing nuclear family, Asetoyer obtained a dual master's degree in 1983 for Management and Intercultural Administration from Vermont's School for International Training.

 Their time in Vermont was short lived.
 Abiding by Yankton Sioux tradition, the family returned to Sioux Falls, South Dakota in 1983 following the death of Clarence's father.
-Clarence was to serve a four-year sentence at the reservation in order to fulfill a cultural and religious memorial commitment after his father's passing.
+Clarence was to serve a four-year sentence at the reservation in order to fulfill a cultural and religious memorial commitment after his father's death.
 The return to Sioux Falls indicates the essential beginning of Charon Asetoyer's activist and political career.